Westchester County Estate Planning Lawyers

 Providing for Minor Children

-If you have minor children, estate planning allows you to appoint a guardian who will care for them if something happens to you.
+If you have minor children, comprehensive estate planning allows you to appoint a guardian who will care for them if something happens to you.
 Without this designation, the court may decide who takes on this important role.
 Additionally, you can establish a trust to manage your children’s inheritance, ensuring it’s used for their education and well-being.

 Appointing a guardian and setting up a trust for your children gives you control over their future care and financial security.
 By making these decisions in advance, you can avoid uncertainty and ensure that your children are cared for according to your values and intentions.
-Trusts can also be structured to provide for your children’s specific needs, such as education, healthcare, and living expenses, in a way that aligns with your long-term goals.

 When Should You Begin Estate Planning in Westchester County?